AMSaiian/AlgorithmDesign/README.md

 # AlgorithmDesign
-This is my repository for project in Alghorithm Design in term 3
+This is my repository for project in Algorithm Design in term 3
+Every project has a detailed description in its folder.